keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 The Autonomic Nervous System can be further split into two parts.

 1. Sympathetic Nervous System: It is responsible for our fight or flight response and meeting other energy demands.[^10]
 2. Parasympathetic Nervous System: Counter to the sympathetic nervous system.
-When the Sympathetic Nervous System is not longer needed, the parasympathetic nervous system helps bring other key systems of the body back to their resting/normal state.[^11]
+When the Sympathetic Nervous System is no longer needed, the parasympathetic nervous system helps bring other key systems of the body back to their resting/normal state.[^11]

 ### The Sympathetic  Nervous System